 It is this second advantage that is most important when it comes to choosing a Pomeranian Labrador versus choosing either a Pomeranian or a Labrador purebred dog.

 Statistically, a Pomador is likelier to be a healthy pet dog because greater genetic diversity reduces the risk of heritable health issues.

 Depending on the breeder and availability, prices for these mixed-breed puppies can vary between $600 and $900.

 Pomeranian Labrador Retriever Mix: Choosing a Hybrid Puppy

 As Breeding Business explains, there are several different tiers of hybrid puppy breeders.

-Different breeders may choose to specialize in different types of hybrid puppies based on their interests and background.
+Different breeders may specialize in hybrid puppies based on their interests and background.

-F1 litters have one purebred Pomeranian dog parent and one purebred Labrador Retriever, parent.
+F1 litters have one purebred Pomeranian dog parent and one purebred Labrador Retriever parent.
 F1b Pomadors have one purebred dog parent and one F1 hybrid dog parent.
-F2 Pomadors have two hybrid dog parents, usually from an F1b litter, and so forth.
+F2 Pomadors have two mixed dog parents, usually from an F1b litter, and so forth.

-You get more uniformity in all traits, from appearance to personality, with later generation litters.
-So hopefully this will help if you have your heart set on a puppy with a specific coat type, appearance, or some other trait.
+With later generation litter, you get more uniformity in all traits, from appearance to personality.
+So hopefully, this will help if you have your heart set on a puppy with a specific coat type, appearance, or some other trait.

 Will you be welcoming a Pomador puppy into your home?
-These are great dogs for the right household and lifestyle choice.
+These are great dogs for the proper household and lifestyle choice.